Get us in your inbox

 • price 2 of 4

 The oldest brewery/restaurant in the city, Cambridge Brewing Company is a well-oiled machine.
 They produce a range of crowd-pleasing beers in different styles—ambers, porters, English-style ales—as well as some unusual brews like a corn lager or a gin barrel-aged sour with cucumber.
-The setting is convivial, great for large groups.
-If you’re looking to try different styles from a single producer, CBC is the place.
-Enjoy a sampling of beers inside with a view of the brewing tanks or out on the front patio.
-A varied menu of upscale pub fare keeps the crowds satiated.
+Perfect for a group hang after work, you and the crew can enjoy a sampling of beers inside with a view of the brewing tanks, or out on the front patio (weather permitting).
+A varied menu of upscale pub fare keeps everyone’s belly happy.

 • Bars